Supreme Court limits prosecutors' use of anti-hacking law - WTMJ

 WASHINGTON (AP) — The Supreme Court on Thursday limited prosecutors’ ability to use an anti-hacking law to charge people with computer crimes.

-Conservative and liberal justices joined to rule 6-3 that prosecutors overreached when they used the federal Computer Fraud and Abuse Act to charge a police sergeant who used a database he had access to for work for a non-work purpose.
+Conservative and liberal justices joined to vote 6-3 to overturn the conviction of a police sergeant who used a work database to run a license plate search in exchange for money.
+The justices ruled prosecutors had overreached in using the federal Computer Fraud and Abuse Act to charge him.
+The case is important guidance in narrowing the scope of the law.

-Lawyers for the police sergeant had warned that if the court ruled against him it could make a federal crime out of using a computer for virtually any unauthorized purpose, from “checking sports scores at work to inflating one’s height on a dating website.”
+Lawyers for the police sergeant had warned when the case was argued in late November that if the court ruled against him it could have sweeping consequences.
+They argued it could make a federal crime out of using a computer for virtually any unauthorized purpose, from “checking sports scores at work to inflating one’s height on a dating website.”

-The court agreed, with Justice Amy Coney Barrett writing for the majority that the government’s interpretation of the law “would attach criminal penalties to a breathtaking amount of commonplace computer activity.”
+The court agreed, rejecting the arguments of former President Donald Trump’s administration for a broad reading of the statute.
+Trump’s three appointees to the court joined the three liberals to rule for the police sergeant.
+Justice Amy Coney Barrett, Trump’s most recent appointee, wrote for the majority that the government’s interpretation of the law “would attach criminal penalties to a breathtaking amount of commonplace computer activity.”
 She said if the government’s interpretation of the law were correct then “millions of otherwise law-abiding citizens are criminals.”

+“Employers commonly state that computers and electronic devices can be used only for business purposes.
+So on the Government’s reading of the statute, an employee who sends a personal e-mail or reads the news using her work computer has violated” the law, she wrote.

+The Computer Fraud and Abuse Act became law in 1986 and was a response by Congress to a growing need to address computer crimes.
+It imposes criminal liability on anyone who “intentionally accesses a computer without authorization or exceeds authorized access.”

 The case is Van Buren v.
 United States, 19-783.